ictnlp/DialoFlow/README.md

 # Conversations are not Flat: Modeling the Intrinsic Information Flow between Dialogue Utterances
 This repository contains the code and pre-trained models for our ACL 2021 paper Conversations are not Flat: Modeling the Intrinsic Information Flow between Dialogue Utterances.

+Our paper will be public soon!

 **************************** **Updates** ****************************

 * 5/10: We released the code and pre-trained model of **Flow Score**.
 Try to use it!